-After you replicate the AAA configuration to a cluster member switch, the tacacs server host line is no longer lost after the member switches are rebooted.
+After you replicate the authentication, authorization, and accounting (AAA) configuration to a cluster member switch, the tacacs server host line is no longer lost after the member switches are rebooted.

 It is no longer necessary to reload the switch for the snmp-server queue-length global configuration command to take effect.